Product Management in the Growing Blockchain Industry

 "What we haven’t done is asked experienced doctors and lawyers to educate themselves on machine learning and Blockchain frameworks, we’re yet to get all this information out of the brains of skilled people.”

 Working as a product manager in the Blockchain industry can be exciting but also incredibly complex.
 Since Blockchain is experiencing both immense growth and change, the product manager is forced to constantly adapt, create and discover new ways to produce and sell the product.
 Working with Blockchain demands a close understanding of the backend team.
-The backend team is responsible for the physical construction and design of the product.
-The frontend team is responsible for the branding, marketing, and ultimate sale of the product.
+The is responsible for the physical construction and design of the product.
+The is responsible for the branding, marketing, and ultimate sale of the product.

 The project manager is the liaison between the backend and the frontend team.
 The project manager must understand the limits, goals, and possibilities of the backend team.
 He must also communicate the goal of the product to the backend team.
 He must work with engineers, developers, and designers to create a product that the frontend team can sell.